 Homemade is always best, this cherry coffee cake is so easy to put together.

 - 2 cups all purpose flour divided use

 - 2 teaspoons baking powder

 - 1/2 cup butter r divided into tablespoons

 - 2 eggs

 - 1 teaspoon vanilla

 - 1 teaspoon water

-In medium bowl, combine 1 3/4 cups flour, baking powder, and 1 teaspoon of cinnamon; set aside.
-In large bowl, with electric mixer on high speed, beat 5 tablespoons butter and 3/4 cup sugar until creamy.
+In a medium bowl, combine 1 3/4 cups flour, baking powder, and 1 teaspoon of cinnamon; set aside.
+In a large bowl, with electric mixer on high speed, beat 5 tablespoons butter and 3/4 cup sugar until creamy.
 Blend in eggs and vanilla.
 On low speed, gradually add flour mixture alternating with milk until well combined.
-Spread batter into greased 9-inch spring form pan; spoon cherry pie filling over batter.
+Spread batter into greased 9-inch springform pan; spoon cherry pie filling over batter.